Department of Family Studies and Community Development

 FMST 201 FAMILY RESOURCES (3)

 Individual and family decision-making related to the development and allocation of resources such as time, money, material assets, energy, space and support networks.
-Includes the exploration and application of managing resources for families at risk and field observation of family resource professionals.
-GenEd II.B.3 or Core: Metropolitan Perspectives.
+Includes the exploration and application of managing resources for families at risk.
+Core: Metropolitan Perspectives or GenEd II.B.3.

 FMST 240 INTRODUCTION TO CHILD LIFE (3)